โš–๏ธCovering Politics

 Why This Matters

-These ten cases aren't just historical footnotes—they're the foundation of how American government actually works.
+These ten cases aren't just historical footnotes.
+They're the foundation of how American government actually works.
 You're being tested on your ability to understand how the Supreme Court has shaped the balance of power between federal and state governments, individual rights and government authority, and the ongoing struggle for civil rights and equality.
-Each case represents a pivotal moment when the Court either expanded or restricted constitutional protections, and understanding the reasoning behind these decisions is essential for analyzing modern political debates.
+Each case represents a moment when the Court either expanded or restricted constitutional protections, and understanding the reasoning behind these decisions is essential for analyzing modern political debates.

 Establishing Judicial Authority

-The Court's power to interpret the Constitution and check the other branches wasn't explicitly written into the document—it was claimed through strategic rulings that defined the judiciary's role in American government.
+The Court's power to interpret the Constitution and check the other branches wasn't explicitly written into the document.
+It was claimed through strategic rulings that defined the judiciary's role in American government.

 Marbury v.
 Madison (1803)

-• Constitutional interpretation became the Court's primary function, setting precedent for every landmark case that followed
+Constitutional interpretation became the Court's primary function, setting precedent for every landmark case that followed.

 United States v.
 Nixon (1974)

 Compare: Marbury v.
 Madison vs. United States v.
-Nixon—both cases established limits on governmental power through judicial authority.
+Nixon: both cases established limits on governmental power through judicial authority.
 Marbury claimed the power of judicial review; Nixon applied it directly to the executive branch.
 If an FRQ asks about checks and balances, these two cases demonstrate the Court checking both Congress and the President.

 Federalism and National Power